rhadp-example-repos/automotive-image-builder/docs/building/customize_template.md

-# Customize the OSbuild templates
+# Customizing the OSbuild templates

 The manifests currently include a number of variables, which appear in the `mpp-vars` section of the OSbuild template manifests.